GeoNode/geonode-vision/geonode-vision.md

 # API First & API Gateway

 The **core** codebase will take an API-first approach likely using [Django REST Framework](http://www.django-rest-framework.org/) (DRF) w/ support for [Swagger UI](https://swagger.io/swagger-ui/).
+Hereby two seperate but interoperable APIs will be delivered:

+a) GeoNode REST API for GeoNode centric objects, like identity management, dashboard, datasets and there alike
+b) OGCAPI based API for example delivered by pygeoapi

+Both APIs coexist and are loosely coupled.

 Since GeoNode 4.0 will be web UI agnostic, a common gateway will be used to interact with the GeoNode backend (based on the API first approach) rather than APIs for specific web UI frameworks.
+Since there are two APIs (OGC and GeoNode) the developed clients could pick the needed interfaces as their need.

 # Support for Multiple Data Providers